from Consciously Registering your Fifty-Four Natural Senses While They are Connected to the Unified Life of a Natural Area.

 natural senses in the congress of homeostasis are our Rosetta

-Stone of Universe, one that enables us to register the same information
+Stone of Universe, a pilot wave that enables us to register the same information

 different languages, sensations and senses, a key to modern